 Belgium’s Spa Circuit is famous (and feared) for its Eau Rouge corner – a sharp turn combined with a steep climb.
 Get it wrong, and you’re literally flying.

 Over 23 drivers have lost their lives here.
-No joke.
+No cap.

 The track feels like a rollercoaster with its crazy ups and downs.
 And the weather?
 Changes faster than someone’s mood on IG stories.